HackCameroon/Block-COVID/README.md

 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.

 Step 4.
 Compile & Deploy Smart Contract
-$ truffle migrate --reset You must migrate the election smart contract each time you restart ganache.
+$ truffle migrate --reset You must migrate the Marketplace smart contract each time you restart ganache.

 Step 5.
 Configure Metamask